kiranchhatre/kiranchhatre.github.io/_pages/Industry.md

 **Intern - Developer** *, SIMULIA CoE*
 -   Develop an Abaqus plugin to calculate the desired plastic strain forisotropic hardening of a fuel pipe using USDFLD and UAMP subroutines.
--   Mini-thesis: ”Combine an Artificial Neural Network with an UMAT subroutine to replace a Chaboche Viscoplastic Constitutive Law in Abaqus.”
 -   Develop an Abaqus Python script for preprocessing and calculating stress developed for an interference fit between cam bearings and a shaft.
 -   Parallel execution with MPI using VUEXTERNALDB and VDISP subroutines.